stephengold/jolt-jni/README.md

 <a name="build"></a>

-## How to build jolt-jni from source
+## How to build Jolt JNI from source

 ### Initial build